laszlocph/gimlet-documentation/src/pages/docs/deploy-your-first-app-to-kubernetes.md

 Every time you save the configuration, you can inspect the diff of the environment configuration file in Gimlet.
 {% /callout %}

 ## Integrate CI with Gimlet

-Your CI workflow builds a container image at the end of the build.
+CI pipelines lint, test, build and then deploy applications.

-Gimlet needs to know about these releasable artifacts so it can orchestrate the releases.
-For this purpose let's add a step in your CI workflow and ship the artifact information to Gimlet.
+Gimlet [assumes the gitops deployment tasks](/concepts/integration-to-ci) from your CI pipeline and runs them centralized.
+CI pipelines can call the Gimlet API to deploy, no need to script the deploy in CI.

 ### Integrate Github Actions

-In order to integrate Github Actions with Gimlet, you have to ship artifact information to Gimlet once your deploy artifact is built.
-Your deploy artifact is your built container image and you do the shipping with the Gimlet Artifact Shipper Action.
-It ships meta information of the container image and the build process.
+In order to integrate Github Actions with Gimlet, you need to add the Gimlet Github Action in your CI pipeline to deploy your application.

-To ship the artifact information, add an additional step in your job definition, using the Gimlet Artifact Shipper Action.
-Place it in the workflow where you've built the container image.
-Typically righ after the image build step.
+You typically add this after your docker image build step, where you would normally place the deploy step in your pipeline.

-In this tutorial the build workflow looks like the following once the artifact shipper action is added:
+Gimlet doesn't take control of your CI workflow, you can keep oragnizing your CI pipelines as you desire and call Gimlet's API whenever you need to perform a gitops operation.

 ```yaml
 name: Build